 My name is Michelle, and let me be clear – I love a good pie.
 But I have also had my fair share of pies that didn’t look so great.
 During my mission to make the most delectable looking (and tasting) pies and tarts, I ran across the term blind baking, and it changed the way I baked for good.

-If you’re trying to make a pie or tart that needs the crust cooked before you add the filling, you need to master blind baking with the help of ‘baking beans’.
+If you’re trying to make a pie or tart that needs the crust cooked before you add the filling, you need to master blind baking with the help of “baking beans”.
 But what if you don’t have baking beans on hand?
+What to use instead of baking beans?

 Don’t worry – there are plenty of baking bean (dry beans) substitutes that will help you achieve gorgeous pies and tarts.